Skip to content

 notify_on_success(none)Notifier IDs to alert on run.succeeded (a clean instance shutdown).

-Identical shape and semantics as on [tasks.*] — including the implicit addition of [notify] global_notifiers (default ["inapp"]).
-The shared reference lives at Per-task notifications; the [tasks.*] notifications section is the mirror entry.
-A failed instance in a [services.*] block notifies the same channels a failed [tasks.*] run would.
+Same shape and same behaviour as on [tasks.*] — right down to the implicit [notify] global_notifiers (default ["inapp"]) getting added in.
+The shared reference lives at Per-task notifications, with [tasks.*] notifications as the mirror entry.
+A failed instance in a [services.*] block reaches the exact same channels a failed [tasks.*] run would.

-In practice: trap SIGTERM in your run command and exit cleanly.
-The example file’s pattern is a good starting point:
+The practical advice: trap SIGTERM in your run command and exit cleanly.
+The starter file’s pattern is a fine place to begin:

 Terminal window